fprasx/peapod/README.md

 # Peapod

-`Peapod` is a data structure for storing `enum`s super-compactly, like peas in a pod!
+`Peapod` is a data structure for storing `enum`s super-compactly, like peas in a pod.
 It works with any `enum` that implements the `Phenotype` trait, which captures the behaviour of each variant.

 ## Motivation